-This lovely poster will go on display in the new Life on Board gallery at the Merseyside Maritime Museum, when that opens later this year.
-The new gallery is part of extensive redevelopment work on the second floor of the museum that also included a refurbishment of the Maritime Archives and Library, which is now known as The Archives Centre.
-We are really looking forward to welcoming researchers back to our searchroom and our collections after lockdown, when things return to normal.
+This lovely poster is on display in the new Life on Board gallery at the Maritime Museum.
+The gallery, which opened in summer 2020, is part of extensive redevelopment work on the second floor of the museum that also included a refurbishment of the Archives Centre.

-Before I started working from home I had a preview of the new Life on Board gallery and saw this poster, which sparked good memories as I was lucky enough to spend 3 months in South America a couple of years ago.
-I have been reliving that trip recently because during this period of lockdown I have been getting my travel fix by watching Race Across the World on BBC TV, which this series is a race through South America.
+This poster sparked good memories for me as I was lucky enough to spend 3 months in South America a couple of years ago.
+I have been reliving that trip recently because during lockdown I got my travel fix by watching Race Across the World on BBC TV, which featured a race through South America.
 By the way, if like me you are dreaming of travel there are other examples of routes and voyages to be seen in the Liverpool shipping poster collection on the website.

 On our trip in South America our route was decided partly by the main tourist destinations, but at certain points was strongly influenced by maritime history.
 There were very few, possibly no, other British tourists visiting the port of Antofagasta in northern Chile, but, if like me, you know about the role played by Liverpool shipping companies in the nitrate trade, then it is well worth a visit.
 I was very excited when I found a reference to the Liverpool firm Pacific Steam Navigation Company (PSNC) in the local museum.